His Dark Roots - Interview with Stephen Kesting

 “Adapt and Overcome”

 Perhaps you are fortunate and train with a school/coach team that has all the applications of your style already intact.
 Handed down to you in clear drills, and efficient training that turns you into a competent fighter.
 However, if that art still lacks a ground solution, as my art did, then this is the perfect reason to undertake BJJ, wrestling, or catch wrestling to shore up those weaknesses.
+You can read more about how BJJ helped me unlock hidden secrets inside Chinese boxing in this essay:

 Donut, or Do Not?
+The fitness benefits of BJJ.

-Here are a few more benefits of learning BJJ.
-Traditional martial arts teachers across America are known for being out of shape.
-I have seen it at countless tournaments since the early days of competing.
-A few years later, I myself was overweight while owning and running my school.
-I ballooned out, and knew deep down that I was setting a bad example to my students on how I personally believe a martial artist should live.
+A few years after I began training, I myself was overweight.
+Also while owning and running my school.
+I had a series of crises in my life that caused my self-discipline to spiral out of control.
+I ballooned out, and I knew deep down that I was setting a bad example to my students on how I personally believe — a martial artist should live our lives.

 Another saying from the military - “fit to fight”.
-The truth to this is so base and fundamental.
-I’ve fought, sparred, won, and lost to some very good fighters over the years.
-Some of those individuals were grossly out of shape.
-After 30 to 90 seconds of maneuvering, or light tangling, they were huffing and puffing, buckled over and gassed beyond function.
-The amazing skills and techniques they had, were rendered useless by lack of stamina to stay operational long enough to use them.
+The truth of this simple phrase is so base and fundamental.
+I’ve fought, sparred, won, and lost to some very good fighters over the years who were better than me, but were grossly out of shape.
+After 30 to 90 seconds of maneuvering, or light tangling, they were huffing and puffing; buckled over and gassed out beyond function.
+The amazing skills and techniques they had, rendered useless by a lack of stamina, or basic conditioning.
+If we’re out of shape, we’re ineffective, or less effective.

 How can we stand with our heads high, selling, or marketing fitness, exercise, discipline, along with our self-defense, when we are stuffing donuts down our throat, or puffing cigarettes out behind our dojo?
 If we are out of shape ourselves, then we are nothing more than an exemplary display of hypocricy.
 “Do as I say, not as I do.”